Eight ways to de-stress at your desk

 Take a long deep breath while counting for 5-8 seconds, then hold it for 5-8 seconds.
 Repeat several times to relieve anxious/stressed feelings.
-This can help re-centre you during a busy work day.
+This can help re-centre and de-stress you during a busy work day.

-Avoid comfort eating and instead choose food that increases your energy and gives you sustainable nutrients to get you through the day.
+Avoid comfort eating and instead, choose food that increases your energy and gives you sustainable nutrients to get you through the day.

 Prevention is key –